be_ixf;ym_202303 d_20; ct_50

 Olivia (pictured right, standing) and her Roxborough High School teammates show off their City Year-themed winter door decor.

-Candus Burks, Team Leader at Duckrey School, likewise saw success in her literacy interventions when she adjusted her lesson plans to meet students’ interests and needs.
+Candus Burks, Team Leader at Duckrey School, likewise saw success in her literacy sessions when she adjusted her lesson plans to meet students’ interests and needs.
 For example, Candus noticed that her students struggled with independent writing time.
 She observed that students had an easier time with writing when they were able to talk about it first; as a result, she began incorporating group discussion time at the start of each lesson to ease students into their independent work.

 Candus spoke about one student who was very shy and reserved at the beginning of the school year.
 She rarely engaged with the reading materials or participated during group discussions.
-Through these various engagement activities that Candus incorporated into her LLI sessions, she noticed a drastic change in the student’s attitude towards reading throughout the year, from reluctant to enthusiastic.
-The student additionally became more comfortable participating in group LLI discussions and answering questions.
+Through these various engagement activities that Candus incorporated into her sessions, she noticed a drastic change in the student’s attitude towards reading throughout the year, from reluctant to enthusiastic.
+The student additionally became more comfortable participating in group discussions and answering questions.
 Candus explains that, when working with students, “It’s the little, little wins.
 It’s never the huge things you see right away.”

 “It’s the little, little wins.
 It’s never the huge things you see right away.” -Candus Burks, Team Leader at Duckrey School